-Imagine Odisha or in that matter rural India before economy was made open in 1990s and penetration of cheap Chinese goods in rural market.
-Imagine rural Odisha before the flooding of television channels’ cheap entertainment shows such as Sas Bahu and the spread of much hyped social media and free mobile phone entertainment.
+Imagine Odisha or in that matter, rural India before the economy was made open in the 1990s and penetration of cheap Chinese goods in the rural market.
+Imagine rural Odisha before the flooding of television channels’ cheap entertainment shows such as Sas Bahu and the spread of much-hyped social media and free mobile phone entertainment.

 Folk performance in Rural Odisha

-A major attraction of these folk mythological dramas were the characters wearing papier mache masks, Hanuman, Hiryana Kashyapa, Narasimha, Vishnu, Devi, Shiva and so on.
+A major attraction of these folk mythological dramas were the characters wearing papier-mache masks, Hanuman, Hiryana Kashyapa, Narasimha, Vishnu, Devi, Shiva and so on.
 Patronized by the feudal kings of Gadajat Odisha, papier mache artisans thrived in several rural pockets.
-But sadly as the globalization has taken stroll the tradition has dwindled to a large extent.
-These days the folk drams are still a big hit among local communities, but the mukhas have been replaced by bright florescent coloured silk cloths and body painting.
+But sadly as the globalization has taken a stroll the tradition has dwindled to a large extent.
+These days the folk drams are still a big hit among local communities, but the mukhas have been replaced by bright fluorescent coloured silk cloths and body painting.

 And their miniature versions have found new patrons at Raghurajpur and Puri for home decorations.

-Papier mache according to Wikipedia is a composite material consisting of paper pieces of pulp, sometime reinforced with textiles, bound with an adhesive, such as glue, starch or wallpaper paste.
-Literally it is also referred to as craft of ‘chewed paper’, ‘pulped paper’ or ‘mashed paper’.
+Papier mache according to Wikipedia is a composite material consisting of paper pieces of pulp, sometimes reinforced with textiles, bound with an adhesive, such as glue, starch or wallpaper paste.
+Literally, it is also referred to as craft of ‘chewed paper’, ‘pulped paper’ or ‘mashed paper’.

 ODIART Purvasha Museum is located at Barkul on Lake Chilika at a distance 100 km from Bhubaneswar and 70 km from Berhampur, the largest city in Southern Odisha.
-The museum is strategically located in a major tourism hub on the National Highway that connects Kolkata with Chennai and close to the rail route connecting Eastern India with the rest of Southern and Western India.
-The nearest airport is in Bhubaneswar, which is a 2 hour drive from the museum.
+The museum is strategically located in a major tourism hub on the National Highway that connects Kolkata with Chennai and closes to the rail route connecting Eastern India with the rest of Southern and Western India.
+The nearest airport is in Bhubaneswar, which is a 2-hour drive from the museum.

 The museum has limited accommodation facility at the moment (only 4 rooms) for visitors to stay, but the nearby Barkul has varying staying options in a property managed by Odisha Tourism Development Corporation.